chima2g/questionnaire/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm install`

-Installs all modules listed in package.json file and their dependencies.

 ## Learn More